Code-Institute-Submissions/personal-portfolio-1/README.md

 The main target audience of this portfolio are employers, as well as charities, event planners, students and other web developers.

+## Features

+1. Smooth Scroll - When the user click on any links located at the header.
+The windows smooth scrolls to that specific section.
+For example, user clicks on the contact link, the window will go all the way to the button of the page.

+2. Contact Page - The contact page promps the users for name, email and message that enables them to send me a message.
+The email input does not allow users to continue if it is not filled.

+3. Back to top button - This feature improves the overall usability of the website by not having the users to scroll too much just to back to the top of the page.

+For the future, I will leverage [JotForm](https://www.jotform.com/) in order for me to receive real messages from the published website.

 ## Technologies

 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML)